-April 13, 2018, at 5 PM Eastern Time
+May 15, 2019, at 5 PM Eastern Time

 You are encouraged to submit your Letter of Intent well before the deadline.
+LOIs may be submitted at any time between the publication of this Announcement and the stated deadline.

 2. Proposal Due Date